gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 the full service the next time.

 I can't stress it enough: I was genuinely astonished by the whole experience.
 Maybe this place was special, but what could explain it?

-To my great disappointment, the tension started returning about an hour after the injections, according to the doctor's warning.
+To my great disappointment, the tension started returning about an hour after the injections, as warned.

 ## The jiggling